-ARF offers a variety of workshops for Scouts and other youth groups to learn more about animal welfare and complete projects for animals in need.
+ARF offers a variety of workshops for Scouts and other youth groups to learn more about ARF, animal welfare, and complete projects for animals in need.

 Each workshop includes a behind-the-scenes shelter tour, interaction with a Pet Hug Pack therapy animal, and age-appropriate activities.